As of September 2017, 16.5 million dollars worth of bitcoin circulated the cybersphere.

 How to Invest in Bitcoin for Beginner’s

-1. Discover a Quality Bitcoin Wallet
+1. Buy a Secure Crypto Wallet

 2. Consider How Much You Can Afford

 Remember, when investing there are no guarantees!
-Consider your capacity and ability to take on an investment risk.
+Consider your capacity and ability to take on investment risk.
 Find a number that suits your needs and risk tolerance and stick to it.
 Bitcoin’s value, like stock, can grow and fall.

 Be prepared for the variance in value prior to investing.
 Look at the big picture.
 Consider you and your family’s everyday needs, bills and goals.